 During his Air Force career, Gen. Caruana served in the full range of leadership and staff positions in both operation and acquisition.
-As an air-campaign planner and commander during the first Gulf War, he directed the combat operations of 12 aircraft in 6 nations and the Indian Ocean.
+As an air-campaign planner and commander during the first Gulf War, he directed the combat operations of 12 aircraft wings in 6 nations and the Indian Ocean.
 He had oversight of several large development and procurement programs while supporting the Office of the Assistant Secretary of the Air Force for Acquisition at the Pentagon.
 He completed his military service in a capacity that gave him responsibility for all of the space and missile operations of the U.S. Air Force Space Command in Colorado Springs, Colorado.

 Following his Air Force career he was vice president for Northrop Grumman Space Technology.

 Gen. Caruana is a graduate of the U.S. Air Force Academy.

 Rensselaer O. (Ren) Broekhuizen grew up in New Jersey, served two years in the U. S. Army, graduated from Calvin College, Westminster Theological Seminary and Calvin Seminary.
 He married Janice Woldring and together they raised five children who are now all married.
 Jan died in 1997 and in 2000 Ren married Elsa Prince, whose husband Ed passed in 1995.